 Another idea…

 Some people do have boards titled, “MY BLOG POSTS” or “GREAT IDEAS BY ME” which is just a big RSS feed from their blog.
 And that’s fine because you can follow boards individually.
 If you don’t like seeing someone pin their own stuff, you can unfollow that board.
 I tried to do this.
-You can see how well it turned out.
+I just forget to pin my stuff.

 Now.
 Let’s Talk About Being Nice On Pinterest.